ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/developer_tour.md

 ```

 The Certifier Service evaluates the evidence (including the attestation) against the
-policy and if is security domain compliant, it issues the "Admission Certificate"
+policy.
+If the evidence is security-domain compliant, it issues the
-naming the Application public key and the program measurement.
+"Admission Certificate" naming the Application public key and the program measurement.

 ## Certifier Service - Request for Certification